Solve the following problem:

 This means that another mathematical manipulation is needed on the expression we got, a hint for the required manipulation could be the fact that answer D is similar to our expression but the exponent has a minus sign compared to the exponent we got in the final expression and the expression itself is in a fraction where the numerator is 1, which reminds us of the negative exponent law, let's check this suspicion and handle the expression we got in the following way:

-where the goal is to present the expression we got in the form of a term with a negative exponent, we did this by taking the minus sign outside the parentheses in the exponent and rearranging the expression inside the parentheses using the commutative law of addition and then simplified the expression in parentheses,
+The goal is to present the expression that we obtained in the form of a term with a negative exponent.
+We did this by taking the minus sign outside the parentheses in the exponent and rearranging the expression inside the parentheses using the commutative law of addition and then simplified the expression in parentheses,

 Now let's use the negative exponent law again:

-And apply it to the expression we got:
+And apply it to the expression that we obtained:

-We got therefore that the expression we got earlier can be written as:
+Therefore the expression that we obtained earlier can be written as: